flowhub/docs.flowhub.io/_posts/2014-01-10-getting-started-browser.md

 ---
 layout: documentation
+navtitle: NoFlo on browser
-title: Getting started (browser)
+title: Getting started with NoFlo on the browser
 categories:
- - documentation
+ - getting-started
 ---

 Follow these directions to make a "Hello World" NoFlo browser project with two nodes and one edge.